An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

+Analyzing the bug finding rate per day, shown in \Cref{fig:harness-bug-finding}, we found that there is indeed a bug burst in the first days after the harness update.
+This result is also confirmed when considering the correlation of each project's harness update rate to bug finding rate, as shown in \Cref{fig:hur_bug_rate}, which, other than coverage, is a strong correlation and again highly statistically significant.
+We interpret these results as clear signs that harness updates have a positive effect on the bug finding rate.

+\begin{boxResult} We found strong evidence that harness updates result in immediate positive effects on bug finding, and that the frequency of harness updates strongly correlates with the bug finding rate.
+Additionally, while harness updates have a neutral effect on immediate relative coverage changes, we still found a weak correlation with overall project coverage. \end{boxResult}

+Now that we had studied the effects of harness updates, we investigated fuzzing performance when fuzzer harnesses were neglected.
+We hypothesized that if there are no more harness updates, the fuzzing coverage would degrade over time.
+Note that, as we learned in \Cref{sec:rq-harness-update-effect}, harness updates had, on average, no noticeable immediate effect on relative coverage, while more harness updates correlated with a higher project coverage percentage.
+This indicates coverage improvements outside of harness updates.

-We hypothesize that the fuzzing coverage degrades over time if the project changes faster than the fuzzing harness is maintained.
-To investigate this hypothesis, we need to identify changes in the project code related to fuzzer maintenance, which we do as described in \Cref{sec:data-harness-changes}.
-We show the coverage changes since the last harness update in \Cref{fig:coverage-since-harness-all}.
-Note that we use the highest coverage found during the first three days, to compensate for possibly slow coverage saturation and delays until the fuzzer uses a new harness update.
-We want to emphasize that we are interested in the degradation of a harness over time, not the impact of the harness update itself (which we discussed in \Cref{sec:rq-harness-update-effec}).
-Furthermore, we exclude harnesses that completely break and do not count them as zero coverage, which would strongly influence the results.
-Note that this influence has already been investigated by \citeauthor{nourrymyFuzzingBuildFails} which found that around 12\% of builds to be broken over time~\cite{nourrymyFuzzingBuildFails}.
+To closely examine the hypothesis that coverage would degrade over time if there are no harness updates, we analyzed coverage changes during the lifetime of a harness version.
+Note that we used the highest coverage found during the first three days of a harness lifetime to compensate for possibly slow coverage saturation and delay until OSS-Fuzz used the new harness version after the harness update.
+We want to emphasize that we are interested in the degradation of a harness over its lifetime, not the impact of the harness update itself, which we discussed in \Cref{sec:rq-harness-update-effect}.
+We exclude harnesses that completely broke and did \emph{not} count them as zero coverage, which would have imposed a substantial bias on the results.
+Note that harness build failures have already been investigated by \citeauthor{nourrymyFuzzingBuildFails}, who found that around 12\% of builds are broken over time~\cite{nourrymyFuzzingBuildFails}.
+As a comparison, for the \data[filteredData][numProjects] projects in our final data set \data[coverageReportsMissing]\% of the daily coverage reports were not available.
+While this could have been caused by intermittent errors or errors in OSS-Fuzz itself, most cases were due to broken builds.

-As seen in \Cref{fig:coverage-since-harness-all}(a), we can only observe a slight downward trend for the mean coverage.
-However, there is a large variance as the harnesses get older.
-To avoid showing possibly misleading data, we cut off the tail end where \texttt{\#Harnesses} falls below 100.
-We expected the downwards trend to be much larger and therefore consider the results a surprising, but positive result.
-While it is expected that some projects suffer a decrease in coverage over time, it is, in our opinion, unexpected to see a similar number of projects that have an upswing over time.
-This keeps the median rather neutral and just when the mean seems to reach a significant downtrend, we are reaching the limit of our data.